carolinasalgadop/carolinasalgadop/README.md

 <div align="center">

-Hi!
-My name is Carolina (Caro) Salgado, I live in Santiago de Chile and I have three pets: Luke, Flor and Rose.
+My name is Carolina (Caro 🌱) Salgado, I live in Santiago de Chile and I'm a student of Industrial Engineering at University of Chile.

 </div>